fdmsantos/aws-twitter-data-analytics/README.md

 ### Step Functions

-You can disable the step function creation by changing terraform variable `enable_step_functions` to false.
+You can disable step function creation by changing terraform variable `enable_step_functions` to false.

 To run the state machine run the following command: